mahmoudAhady/alx-low_level_programming/0x03-debugging/README.md

-this repository is for debugging manually
+this directory is solely for manual debugging